-Here's why most people should buy a Chromebook
+Here's why most laptop buyers should get a Chromebook

 For example, if you need a laptop to run full Adobe Creative Cloud software like InDesign and Photoshop, a Chromebook's not a good fit.
 Adobe does have limited versions of CC apps for Android that are supported on Chromebooks, so depending on what exactly you're doing you might be able to get by.
 Again, though, Chromebooks are not natively compatible with software for Windows or Mac.

 That said, software maker Parallels now makes Parallels for Chrome for Chrome Enterprise.
 It allows you to run full-featured Windows applications.
-That solution is mainly for business users though and not the best option for regular consumer use.
+It is mainly for business users, though, and not the best option for regular consumer use.

-Also, if you're considering a Chromebook as a secondary device, Chrome Remote Desktop lets you connect to another Chromebook or other computers with the Chrome browser installed.
-Setup is incredibly easy and you can use it to give tech support to family and friends or share your computer with them so they can securely access your apps and files.
-You can use it as a workaround for accessing Windows and Mac software on a Chromebook, too.
+You can also use a Chromebook and its Chrome Remote Desktop to connect to other computers with the Chrome browser installed on them.
+Remote Desktop only takes a few minutes to set up and can be used as a workaround for accessing Windows and Mac software on a Chromebook.
+You can also use it to give tech support to family and friends or share your computer with them so they can securely access your apps and files.

-Basically, if you're holding onto the idea that Chromebooks aren't real computers or they are junky toys, that's simply not true.
-They're not a solution for everyone or for everything.
-However, considering how much the OS has grown in capabilities and the broader range of available hardware to match it, Chromebooks have finally become my first recommendation for most laptop shoppers, a mere 10 years after they were introduced.
+Chromebooks have grown up a lot in the past 10 years and while they're not a solution for everyone or for everything, they do meet the needs of a lot of laptop buyers now.